ank247/BlockChain/hyperledgerFabric/README.md

     4. Insurance[Claim Processing | Risk provenance | Asset Usage History | Claims file]
     5. Manufacturing[Tracking]

+KEY PLAYERS

+   1.Regulator

+     1.Concerns on systematic risks of distributed data, security and new technology 2.Blockchain based innovations
+     3.Rules of play for blockchain

+   2.Industry Group

+     1.Funded by members of group
+     2.Technical advice on industry trend
+     3.Recommendng blockchain product

+   3.Market Maker

+     1.Liquidity: buy-side and sell-side.
+     2.Organization: innovating organizations
+     3.Create new products and new business process or new business process for existing products

 1. Asset Transfer

        1.Transactions of asset recorded with proof.